Meredith McCarthy NZ Artist

 When I was about seven years old I remember my grandmother taking me to the Auckland art gallery in the holidays and I would be mesmerised by all the incredible art.
 It only feed my hunger to continue my interest in this area.

 When I was sixteen my parents payed for me to do a two week fabric dying workshop, this is where got to pick up valuable skills, play and create using every style of printing and working with cotton and silk.
 I know this two week experience was a big influence in how I run my creative retreats.
 We did daily meditations and group exercises that help us to tap into our own creative power and that was so powerful for me this was the first moment that I realised that others no matter how old they were had confidence issues I wasn't the only one!
 In a wonderful way this was the first time I felt normal .

 I had my first solo exhibition in 1995, then got married and had two children, I kept up with my love of creating things from scratch and had the opportunity to create displays for Hanna Anderson's a Jewellery store for over seven years.
 Every two months I would create art installations to help bring customers into the shop.
 I really enjoyed the impermanence of it.

 I am a member of the New Zealand fine arts academy and show some of my paintings there.

 I have continued painting over the years.
 So if you wish to come and view a painting please feel free to contact me to arrange this.
 I am also happy to do commissions.

 24 Johnston Street,

 If you would like to buy an original painting please note that shipping costs may very due to the size and the weight of the painting.
-Prints are also available on request.
+Prints and commissions are also available on request.